Three Common Types of Vehicle Dents

 Dents in Doors

 Try to park away from other vehicles and clusters of abandoned shopping carts.
 Push any nearby carts into the corrals in the parking lot or bring them to the front of the store when entering.
 Pay attention to the obstacles outside the door when getting out.
-Have children wait to exit the vehicle and open the door for them.
+Have children wait to exit the van and open the door for them.

 Damage from Debris